Watch the recording of this exclusive webinar originally broadcast Tuesday, February 19 at 12pm PST.

 But first things first.
 Practices need to get more reviews in the door and put a process in place to keep them rolling in constantly, which will satisfy both the volume and freshness imperatives that attract potential patients who are researching procedures online.

 RealSelf is walking doctors and staff through a field-tested, step-by-step process for how to get patient reviews in five minutes or less during a live RealSelf University webinar session.
 Tune in on Tuesday, February 19, 2019 at 12 p.m.
-Pacific to hear Director of Doctor Community, Kirsten Mann, and Director of Professional Education, Eva Sheie, tell you the specifics of how to ask for reviews.
+Pacific to hear Sr. Director of Customer Success, Kirsten Mann, and Director of Professional Education, Eva Sheie, tell you the specifics of how to ask for reviews.

 - RealSelf Survey of Users contacting doctors, N=918, Q2 2015